 The course will consist of a mixture of lectures on specific topics, supported by relevant case studies and practical exercises with opportunities for students' active participation and discussion.
 Practical sessions are organized weekly for attending students to facilitate the analysis of case studies and assignments.

-The course will be evaluated by one group work analysis and presentation of case studies, another course group project to be completed by the end of the semester and a final written exam.
+The course will be evaluated by one group work analysis and presentation of a project by the end of the semester and a final written exam.
 Distribution of grades is as follows:

-2 separate group work assignments involving the analysis and presentation of a case study and a written project: 2 x 25% (50% of final grade); class participation during the presentation and discussion of all the case studies and attendance at course lectures: 10% of final grade (attendance, involvement and contribution to discussion); final written exam: 40% of final grade.
+one group work assignment involving the analysis and presentation of a written project: 40% of final grade; attendance at course lectures and active participation in classes: 10% of final grade; final written exam: 50% of final grade.

-Not-attending students must prepare the final written exam using the articles available in Moodle and the chapters of the main textbooks.
-The analysis of the case study and the written project should be performed using the material available on the course website and handed in before the final exam session.
+Not-attending students must prepare the final written exam using the material available on the course site and the chapters of the main textbooks.
+The analysis and the draft of the project should be performed individually and following the information available on the course website at the end of the semester, and handed in before the final exam session.